 The Englishman Sir Humphry Davy was already a scientist and inventor of national renown when he seized upon the idea of a safety lamp in 1815.
 Davy had performed numerous scientific experiments on all natures of gasses, and this experience proved useful in battling the flammable firedamp found in gaseous mines.
 Davy’s invention was to surround the flame with a metallic mesh screen.
 Air could pass through the screen to fuel the flame, but if the holes in the screen were small enough, the mesh would cool the flame to such an extent that it could not ignite the gas surrounding the lamp.
 This design allowed the Davy lamp to serve as a test for the presences of certain gasses.
 If firedamp was present, the flame would burn with a blue “cap.”
 The length of the cap would determine how much gas was present.
-Some lamps in the collection are these so called “test lamps” with built in scales to measure the flame’s cap.
+Some lamps in the collection are these so called “test lamps” with marks in the lamp's glass used to measure the flame’s cap.
 While flammable gasses were the most prominent threat in mines, asphyxiant gasses also presented a danger.
 Davy’s safety lamp helped with this issue as well, as miners could use Davy’s lamp to check for harmful concentrations of carbon dioxide, which would extinguish the flame at a non-lethal concentration, alerting the miner’s to unsafe working conditions.

 Although safety lamps addressed the issue of mining explosions, they did not become as numerous as other mining lights for a variety of reasons.
 Many miners objected to using safety lamps because they were cumbersome, could not be worn on the cap, and gave a poor light, which all served to reduce a miner’s efficiency.
 Since most miners were paid by the pound, a reduction in efficiency amounted to a reduction in pay, and so the risk of an explosion was a chance miners were willing to take.
 Additionally, many miners objected to the false confidence instilled in many who used a safety lamp, and claimed that safety lamps obscured the real issue of unsafe working conditions and would hinder the development of improved ventilation needed in mines.
 Safety lamps had one unique advantage—they could safely burn off methane in mines which kept them in use by mine bosses even after the invention of battery-powered lamps.